 - A different flight option

-Don’t forget to ask airline representatives about these entitlements if your plans change.
-They are obligated to tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline staff about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 ITA Airways Flight Delay Compensation

 Flight delays from ITA Airways can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+However there’s some good news: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are in your favor.
 You could get up to €600 per person.
-What counts is when you land, not when you depart.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+What is important is when you arrive, not when you take off.
+So monitor your arrival time if you want to seek flight delay compensation.

-How much you get depends on how far you’re flying.
-A brief trip won’t yield as much as a long one, even if they’re both delayed the same amount of time.
+The amount you receive depends on your flight distance.
+A brief trip won’t get you as much money as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |